webmonger/gdkdemo/README.md

 This demo app includes two activities:

-* `VoiceDemoActivity` - This is the main activity, and it demonstrates the voice trigger and voice prompt input.
+* `VoiceDemoActivity` - This is the main activity, and it demonstrates the voice trigger and voice prompt.
 * `VoiceDictationActivity` - This activity shows how to call the system-provided Speech Recognition API via the intent type `RecognizerIntent.ACTION_RECOGNIZE_SPEECH`.

 After starting the app via the voice command, _OK, Glass._ _Start Voice Demo_,